Courseiva

 Check the operating system firewall and web server configuration on the EC2 instance.

-Option C is correct because the instance's OS firewall or web server configuration may be blocking the connection.
-Option A is wrong because ping works, indicating routing is fine.
-Option B is wrong because the BGP session status is unrelated to connectivity to the instance.
-Option D is wrong because the NACL is stateless and would affect ping as well.
+The instance's OS firewall or web server configuration may be blocking the TCP connection, even though ping works (ICMP may be allowed).
+Option A is wrong because ping works, indicating routing and NACL are fine.
+Option C is wrong because the BGP session status is unrelated to connectivity to the instance.
+Option D is wrong because the NACL is stateless and would affect ping as well, so routing is fine.

 Answer analysis